Hot vs Cold Sake

 Most drinkers have their first sake experience with warm sake.
 It’s cozy and unlike any other drink you’ve had before.
-As you become familiar with sake, you might hear that you should try cold sake (not to say warm sake is bad, it’s still a great choice and all your preference) There’s a lot to learn about sake so let’s get started by answering a few simple questions and clarify if you should be drinking sake warm or cold.
+As you become familiar with sake, you might hear that you should try cold sake (not to say warm sake is bad, it’s still a great choice and all based on your preference) There’s a lot to learn about warm and cold sake so let’s get started by answering a few simple questions and clarify if you should be drinking sake warm or cold.

 Most sake has a recommended serving temperature on its label.
 The recommendation is always suggested to help bring out the best flavor and aroma of the particular sake that you are drinking.
 This is usually determined by the brewmaster (toji).

 Warm sake is largely categorized by cheap, low quality sake sometimes even with added distilled alcohol (helps cheapen production).
 The warmer temperature is often used to disguise its low grade and help enhance some of the umami notes that would not be present chilled or at room temp.
 Sake was traditionally warmed because many years ago sake was rougher bodied and fuller.
 Warming helped improve the taste and mask the less-than-refined notes, and it was easy to do via microwave or stovetop.
-Listen we don’t judge warm sake, there are a lot of warm sake we love but we promise Sake High! is always best chilled. <3
+We don’t judge warm sake, there are a lot of warm sake we love so try them all.
+Just remember Sake High! is always best enjoyed chilled. <3

 Most Japanese restaurants and bars in America and Japan serve warm sake.
 They usually rely on microwaves which take 20-40 seconds to warm the sake and get the job done quickly.